Inverness: Fort George, Culloden, and Cairngorms Day Trip

 Includes

-Transportation by luxury modern air-conditioned bus
+Transportation by luxury modern air-conditioned bus Live commentary Driver/guide Digital written translations

 Important Information

-Collapsible wheelchairs with removable wheels can be accommodated provided that the passenger is accompanied by someone who can assist them board and disembarking
+• The Culloden Battlefield visitor center is only open in summer Collapsible wheelchairs with removable wheels can be accommodated provided that the passenger is accompanied by someone who can assist them board and disembarking

 Easy cancellation